 5 Best Books About Cambodia

-My next book is about Cambodia, and whenever I have a spare moment I do some reading and research about that amazing place.
-But this is not just a recent interest.
+I have, of course, written a book about Cambodia, and I have an abiding interest in this amazing place.
+And this is not just a recent interest.
 I have tried to read most of the new books about Cambodia since my first visit there in 1996, and so have managed to cover quite a lot of literary space in that time.
+And books about Cambodia fill up a pretty large chunk in my library.

 So I thought I'd share my list with you, in case you were planning your own trip, or simply wanted to know more about one of the world's most beautiful places: